 FinTech companies have redefined the rules of the game for financial services.
-From low commission foreign exchange and digital branchless banking to online investment advice and management, products considered new and disruptive in 2015 are now becoming prerequisites for all market players.
+From low-commission foreign exchange and digital branchless banking to online investment advice and management, products considered new and disruptive in 2015 are now becoming prerequisites for all market players.

 With a technology-forward mindset, FinTech companies offer services that are frictionless, cost-effective, accessible, and transparent.
-Agile work processes and design-first approach allow the challengers to outperform the incumbents by providing better rates and improved functionality.
+Agile work processes and a design-first approach allow the challengers to outperform the incumbents by providing better rates and improved functionality.

 These characteristics are sufficiently appealing to customers and pose a significant disruptive threat to banks, wealth managers, and insurers.
 The incumbents that respond to this competitive threat will either form partnerships with FinTechs, acquire them, or develop their alternatives in-house.

 With so many players already offering similar competitive services, each incumbent must strive to find new ways to attract and retain customers, whether by price, brand, or timely execution.

 Partnerships with FinTechs are going to become more widespread as banks begin to modernize their services.
 Instead of lengthy updates of their outdated IT stacks, some incumbents will hand off the management of their legacy systems to third parties.

 This is one of the main FinTech trends in 2020.
 The Great Recession broke a sense of trust in traditional financial institutions and the government that oversaw them, but it also gave rise to challenger banks.
 FinTech innovators earning for transparency developed the new generation of digital-first banks that are agile, cheap, and stable.

 Today, there are more than 75 challenger banks around the world, and many of those are now in a position where they can seriously compete with traditional banks.
 While customer preferences have changed, the majority of traditional banks have not.
 Legacy tech, outdated infrastructure, and high fees make incumbents vulnerable to disruption.